Mosblinker/HypnoGifGenerator/README.md

 # HypnoGifGenerator
-A hypno (spiral) gif generator that I created for JWolf
+A hypno (spiral) gif generator that I created for a friend of mine.